mich97/project-1-1920/README.md

 # OBA Cultural Center
 ![Image of preview](./course/prototype_screenshot.png)

-OBA Cultural Center is a tool that helps students with picking a subject for their project/essay.
+OBA Cultural Center is a tool that helps students with picking a subject for their project/essay in an interactive way.

 ## Live Link
 [Demo](https://mich97.github.io/project-1-1920/)